wookey-project/ewok-kernel/doc/perms_internals.rst

    };

-The Ada implementation of the permissions is using a strictly typed register instead of a uint32_t bitfield for the ressources permissions register.
+The Ada implementation of the permissions is using a strictly typed register instead of a uint32_t bitfield for the resources permissions register.
-The Ada implementation of EwoK is also using SPARK in order to valid its data flow.
+The Ada implementation of EwoK is also using SPARK in order to validate its data flow.

 .. highlight:: ada